 Brussels, 18 th November 2009

-The non-confidential version of the decision will be made available under the case number in the State Aid Register on the DG Competition website once any confidentiality issues have been resolved.
-New publications of state aid decisions on the internet and in the Official Journal are listed in the State Aid Weekly e-News .
+The non-confidential version of the decision will be made available under the case number N428/2009 in the on the website once any confidentiality issues are resolved.
+New publications of state aid decisions on the internet and in the Official Journal are listed in the .